HomeCasesUK weapons exports to Israel

 Case status

-In 2024, GLAN and Al-Haq sought an emergency court order (interim relief) for a complete stop to all UK arms export licences.
+In 2024, GLAN and Al-Haq informed the government of our intention to seek an emergency court order (interim relief) for a complete stop to all UK arms export licences.
 Following this the government suspended around 30 export licenses for arms sales to Israel.
-The suspension included all weapons that could be used in Gaza and the West Bank but crucially excluded the global F35 programme.
-Creating a loophole where parts could still be sent to Israel via other states in the programme.
+The suspension included all weapons that could be used in Gaza and the West Bank but crucially excluded the global F35 programme, creating a loophole where parts could still be sent to Israel via other states in the programme.

 Case Timeline